mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 * Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level problem
 *  We can effectively control the memorization problem by meta-regularization, expanding the meta-learning to the domains that it cannot be effectively applied to before

-Thanks to the collaborations of George Tucker，Mingyuan Zhou，Sergey Levine and Chelsea Finn!
+Thanks to the collaborations of George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn!